lavignes/smasm/docs/smold.md

 These sections specify the addresses (both logical and physical) and sizes of chunks of data and code in the output binary.

+The sections you define in your source files are "input" sections.

 The most minimal form of a configuration file consists of a single output
 section: